kriszyp/xstyle/README.md

 &lt;script src="xstyle/xstyle.js">&lt;/script>
 </pre>

-Or xstyle can be used with an AMD module loader, like Dojo:
+Or xstyle can be used with an AMD module loader, like RequireJS or Dojo:
 <pre>
 &lt;style>
 	@import 'xstyle/x.css';